Braintum/ultimate-faq-solution/readme.txt

 With the FAQ Assistant, your users can search for answers, browse FAQ groups, and interact with your knowledge base in real time—without leaving the page they’re on.
 The assistant is fully customizable: you can adjust its appearance, welcome message, and even the footer text to match your site’s branding and tone.
 It’s designed to be mobile-friendly and accessibility-ready, ensuring all visitors can benefit from instant support.

 Whether you run a WooCommerce store, a membership site, or a blog, the FAQ Assistant helps reduce support requests and empowers your users to find answers independently.
 Enable it today to provide a modern, conversational FAQ experience that keeps your audience engaged and informed.

+🔄 **Native Export/Import System**
+Ultimate FAQ Solution features a powerful, custom-built export/import system that goes beyond WordPress's default import/export functionality.
+Our native solution is specifically designed for FAQ data, ensuring perfect compatibility and a seamless migration experience.

+**Why Choose Our Native Export/Import?**
+* **Purpose-Built for FAQs:** Unlike generic WordPress importers, our system is specifically designed to handle FAQ groups, questions, answers, and their relationships perfectly.
+* **Complete Data Integrity:** Preserve all FAQ metadata, custom fields, and relationships during export/import operations.
+* **Selective Export:** Choose exactly what to export - specific FAQ groups, settings, or everything at once.
+* **JSON Format:** Clean, readable JSON format that's both human-readable and developer-friendly.
+* **No Data Loss:** Our native system ensures 100% accuracy when transferring FAQ content between sites.
+* **Better Performance:** Faster and more reliable than WordPress's default import system for FAQ-specific content.

+**Perfect for:**
+* Migrating FAQs between staging and production sites
+* Creating backups of your FAQ content
+* Transferring FAQ databases between different WordPress installations
+* Sharing FAQ templates with team members or clients
+* Setting up multiple sites with similar FAQ structures

+The export/import functionality is accessible directly from your WordPress admin under **Ultimate FAQs > Export/Import**, providing an intuitive interface for managing your FAQ data transfers with just a few clicks.

 == Installation ==